Youth Programs at PNCA

 Youth Program Scholarship Deadlines

 The Pre-College Studios Program uses an alternate application process and form.
 Please visit the Pre-College section of our website to download our Studios scholarship application.
 Pre-College Summer Studios.
-Scholarship applications are due by May 10, 2013.
+Scholarship applications are due: TBA.

 PNCAs Youth program of art classes for children was founded in 1910.
 The philosophy of Anna Belle Crocker, the founder of the program, puts art at the center of an enriched life.
 The curriculum of the program addresses the continued developmental stages of children and teens.
 The faculty are practicing fine artists committed to providing a program of excellence in a nurturing, supportive and enriched environment.
 PNCA awards scholarships to children based on financial need and artistic merit.